jfwells/wp-united/readme.txt

 = 0.9.0.3 =
 This version improves the user mapper and addresses a few minor reported bugs.
 You can update automatically or by simply copying over the WordPress plugin; You do not need to update the phpBB side.

+= 0.9.1.0 =
+This version fixes a number of bugs with template integration and user integration.
+You should update as soon as possible.
+You will need to upgrade the phpBB portion in addition to the WordPress plugin by following the instructions in the contrib/.../upgrade.xml file.